What is SIP over TLS and SRTP?

 Client Key Exchange / Change Cipher Spec / Finished

-After the client has established trust with the server, it uses Public Key the server provided is used to encrypt data which the server can use to derive keys for future encryption messages.
+After the client has established trust with the server, it uses the Public Key that the server provided to encrypt the data which the server can use to derive keys for future encryption messages.

 Change Cipher Spec / Finished

 The server replies with a “Finished” message which is also encoded with the new encryption key.
 All future communications for this session will now use this key.

 Troubleshooting an encrypted SIP connection can obviously be much more difficult due to the messaging being encrypted.
 While in some cases the data can be decrypted, this is not always true.
 We do recommend customers configure endpoints for Secure Trunks as Registered (username/password) vs IP Authenticated, as that configuration will result in the access SBC certificate being used in the TLS handshake, providing Voyant greater ability to troubleshoot the call.